miguelfdez99/MyOutlet/docs/baseContainer.md

  ## Final choice

 Taking everything into account, I think node:12.19.0-alpine3.11 is the best option.
 Why?
-Is the smallest and the fastest, so it is enough to be slightly better than the others.
+It is the smallest in size and it performs the best when it comes to testing, so it is enough to be slightly better than the others.
+Moreover, my project doesn't need that much dependencies which is a good environment for alpine to work properly.